HumanSignal/label-studio/docs/source/guide/install.md

 You might see errors when installing Label Studio.
 Follow these steps to resolve them.

+### Run the latest version of Label Studio
+Many bugs might be fixed in patch releases or maintenance releases.
+Make sure you're running the latest version of Label Studio by upgrading your installation before you start Label Studio.

 ### Errors about missing packages

 If you see errors about missing packages, install those packages and try to install Label Studio again.
 Make sure that you run Label Studio in a clean Python environment, such as a virtual environment.